MCP Server

 - Add the server URL:

-https://app.smallstack.com/mcp - Your browser opens — log in with your usual account
+https://platform.smallstack.com/mcp - Your browser opens — log in with your usual account

 - Approve the consent screen ("Allow [client] to access your projects?")